10 Must-Try Breakfast Restaurants in Tucson

-Like the Cafe a la C’Art, the Garden Bistro at Tohono Chul offers another nice attractive shady outdoor dining space in Tucson.
-In an area where heavy tree coverage is not the norm, these cafes come in as a real treat.
-In fact, you may even forget you are in the desert as coming here for brunch feels like a mini tropical oasis.
-The Garden Bistro is shady and tranquil, and thus, you can enjoy a quiet breakfast while surrounded by lush plant life.
-Birds chirp around you and there is no traffic noise or ugly Strip mall views, so it really is a perfect setting for a laidback slow brunch.
+Like the Cafe a la C’Art, the Garden Bistro at Tohono Chul offers another nice attractive garden like dining space in Tucson.
+In an area where heavy tree coverage is not the norm, these lush patios come in as a real treat.
+In fact, you may even forget you are in the desert as coming here for brunch feels like a mini trip to a tropical oasis.
+Birds chirp around you, lush plant life abounds, so it really is a perfect setting for a laid-back slow paced brunch.

 The food here also is not too shabby, with more than the standard breakfast fare offered, including the most delicious homemade Quiche of the Day.
 As an added bonus, the service here is amongst the best in Tucson.
 On the downside, the food is pretty overpriced, however, the nice setting justifies the upcharge.
 In terms of overall dining experience (ambiance, food, and service), Tohono Chul Garden Bistro is a real winner.

 Location: 7366 N Paseo Del Norte, Tucson, AZ 85704, Opens at 8am

 What to do nearby: Stroll around the gardens, or better yet head over to nearby Catalina State Park for a day of hiking, birdwatching, and taking in the most gorgeous mountain scenery in Tucson.
 (11570 N Oracle Rd-$7 per car)

 Cup Cafe is a little gem inside the historic Hotel Congress in downtown Tucson.
 The ambiance is charming and the outdoor patio is the perfect cozy place to people watch while enjoying a nice brunch.
 As it is one of the few restaurants with any sort of historical charm, it’s definitely worthy of a look on your Tucson trip.
 Although the wait is long on weekends and hostess service could definitely be a bit friendlier and more organized, the home style food more than makes up for the minor inconveniences.